 If you find your energy flagging, there are coffee stands everywhere serving Joffrey’s coffee, which is excellent.
 There are also a couple of easy-to-spot Starbucks locations, plus strong black stuff at Flo’s V8 Cafe.

 And when you’re ready for dessert, you’re in luck: Disneyland is a paradise for lovers of sweets.
-The resort sells 3.8 million churros each year—including flavors like rose gold, pumpkin spice, and maple bacon—plus boatloads of Mickey beignets, elaborately decorated candy apples, and—at Downtown Disney’s new Black Tap restaurant—the most decadently over-the-top ice cream floats you’ve ever seen.
+The resort sells 3.8 million churros each year—including flavors like rose gold, pumpkin spice, and maple bacon—plus boatloads of Mickey beignets, elaborately decorated candy apples, and—at Downtown Disney’s Black Tap restaurant—the most decadently over-the-top milkshakes you’ve ever seen.
 Beauty and the Beast fans will want to check out the Grey Stuff at the Red Rose Taverne.
-And if you’re feeling adventurous, try the new chile-mango Dole Whips at the Tropical Hideaway.
+And if you’re feeling adventurous, try the chile-mango Dole Whips at the Tropical Hideaway.